I am a faculty member in the Department of Informatics

 in the Donald Bren School of Information and Computer Sciences at the

 University of California, Irvine.
+In 2014, I was awarded an honorary doctorate, “Doctor Honoris Causa,” from the University of Umeå in Sweden, for which I am very grateful.
 I was elected to the CHI Academy in 2013.
 I co-edit, with Kirsten Foot and Victor Kaptelinin, the MIT Press Acting with Technology Series which has many award-winning titles.
 I am a founding member of the ICS Center for Research on Sustainability, Collapse-preparedness and Information Technology at UC Irvine.
 I

 like social theory, ethnographic fieldwork, and doing things people don’t expect me to do (like playing video games).
 It is humbling to have such wonderful colleagues, many of whose names are below as co-conspirators in various ventures.